Mink farms phased out in B.C.

 Mink are bred once per year and give birth in the spring.
-After being weaned from their mothers, mink are housed in small, wire mesh pens.
+After being weaned from their mothers, mink are housed in small, wire mesh cages.
 Come winter when their fur coats are fully developed, they are killed on-site at the farm.
 The furs are shipped to an auction house where they are graded and sold, often to international markets.
-Mink oil is also harvested and commonly used as leather conditioner.
+Mink oil is also harvested and commonly used as a leather conditioner.